AdamKyle/flare/resources/info/equipment/section-1.md

 </div>

 When you place equipment in an already occupied slot, that item will be replaced and put back into your inventory for you to sell, destroy or put up for sale on the [market board](/information/market-board).
-If an item is worse off then what you have you will see the stats for it go red.
+If an item is worse off than what you have you will see the stats for it go red.
 Some items will let you replace one of two position for that item, in either case the item currently equipped will show as well in the comparison section of the page:

 <div class="mb-4">